boathit/boathit.github.io/index.md

 You can learn more about me from my [posts](posts.html).

-I am very glad to work with some excellent students at HITSZ. <font color="#2E86C1">Self-motivated undergraduate students with strong programming skills and solid math background are welcome, feel free to drop me an email and attach your cv if you are interested.</font>
+I am very glad to work with some excellent students at HITSZ. <font color="#2E86C1">Self-motivated undergraduate students</font> with strong programming skills and solid math background are welcome, feel free to drop me an email and attach your cv if you are interested.

 #### Undergraduate students